sansajn/test/c++/iterator/readme.md

 see *we can use transform with forward iterator* test case.

-> TODO: why we implemented random access iterator (parallel transform require only forward iterator)?
+> TODO: explain why we implemented random access iterator (parallel transform require only forward iterator)?

 [Catch2]: https://github.com/catchorg/Catch2